RobertTalbert/discretecs/activities/module1/M1B-preclass.md

 ## Daily Preparation, Module 1B: Binary arithmetic

-**Due by:** 11:59p
+**Due by:** 11:59pm Eastern, Tuesday September 8

-**Estimated time requirement:** About 45 minutes for the whole assignment. *If you have worked on this assignment for 30 minutes and you're not at least halfway done, DON'T work any further* --- instead, *stop and ask for help* on the `#dailyprep` channel on CampusWire.
+**Estimated time requirement:** About 45-60 minutes for the whole assignment. *If you have worked on this assignment for 30 minutes and you're not at least halfway done, DON'T work any further* --- instead, *stop and ask for help* on the `#dailyprep` channel on CampusWire.

 =======